awsdocs/aws-powershell-user-guide/doc_source/v4migration.md

 ## New `Get-AWSService` cmdlet<a name="migrate-get-awsservice"></a>

-To help you discover the names of the modules for each AWS service in the AWS\.Tools collection of modules, you can use the `Get-AWSService` cmdlet\.
+To help you discover the names of the modules for each AWS service in the `AWS.Tools` collection of modules, you can use the `Get-AWSService` cmdlet\.

 ```
 PS > Get-AWSService